ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ```SSH vyatta@<VRA Private IP Address>
 ```
 Setup of the VRA requires the VRA to be placed into [edit] mode using the `configure` or `conf` command.
 When in [edit] mode the prompt changes from $ to #.
 After successful VRA command execution a change can be committed to the running configuration with the `commit` command.
 Once you have verified that the configuration is working as intended, it can be saved permanently using the `save` command.
-To return to the Vyatta system command prompt use `exit`.
+To return to the Vyatta system command prompt $, use `exit`.

-If at any stage before the `save` command is entered, access is lost due to committing configuration changes, restarting the VRA will return it back to the last save point, restoring access.
+If at any stage before the `save` command is entered, access is lost due to committing a configuration change, rebooting the VRA will return it back to the last save point, restoring access.

 First disable standard user/password login: